DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ## Configuring the Connection Between the Database and WordPress

-**Step 1: It's important to run a security script on the MySQL server installation to remove insecure default settings and lockdown access to the database management system.
+**Step 1: It's important to run a security script on the MySQL server installation on the Database Server to remove insecure default settings and lockdown access to the database management system**

 ![Alt text](Images/db_creation1.png)